Multiple Objects, multiple Guide Views for Advanced Recognition

-When you are using a trained dataset containing multiple Model Targets and/or multiple Guide Views, Vuforia Engine distinguishes between objects purely by their visual appearance, which means that the following additional considerations should be taken into account when selecting different objects and/or different Guide Views.
+When you use an Advanced Model Target Database containing multiple Model Targets and/or multiple Guide Views, Vuforia Engine distinguishes between objects purely by their visual appearance, which means that the following additional considerations should be taken into account when selecting different objects and/or different Guide Views.

 Essentially, each Guide View must look different - that is, each Guide View must be distinguishable based on appearance alone.
 There should be no ambiguity about which object the user is looking at, nor which Guide View corresponds to the current viewing angle and distance.

 All your objects must look different from each other.
 If you have multiple objects that have a similar shape (for example two cars) you will need to make sure that each one still can be well distinguished from the other (in the car example the sedan and convertible versions would be likely distinct enough).